The purpose of section 13

 - Describe the journey that has led you to social work.
 Then outline the extent of your social work practice in Aotearoa New Zealand and internationally.
 We want to understand your connection to, and relationship with the social work profession.

 - Summarise your social work roles (including where you used or developed your social work skills and knowledge), the years working in those roles and your tasks and responsibilities.
 Include both paid and voluntary positions that you have held (e.g. community work, iwi engagement, committees).
-We are looking for at least 10-15 years practising social work in Aotearoa New Zealand.
+We are looking for extensive experience practising social work in Aotearoa New Zealand.

 - List the professional development you have undertaken.
 Professional development is the strengthening and enhancement of your knowledge, expertise and competence in social work throughout your career.
 We are looking for a record of ongoing professional development and professional supervision throughout your social work career.